 The AERA Grants Program has funded more than 400 grant proposals to date.
 Applicants are encouraged to review the lists of Funded Research Grants and Funded Dissertation Grants to ensure that their proposed project has not already been done.

 AERA is flexible on research project dates, depending on what is best for the applicant.
-The earliest date a grant may start is approximately 2 months following the application submission.
+The earliest date a grant may start is approximately three months following the application submission.
 Alternatively, an award start date of several months after the review date may be requested.